How to support someone with anxiety or depression

 If you or anyone you know needs support, contact:

-Lifeline on 13 11 14 or the Suicide Call Back Service 1300 659 467 for 24-hour Australian counselling services
+Suicide Call Back Service on 1300 659 467 for 24-hour Australian counselling services

-beyondblue 1300 224 636 for 24-hour phone support, online chat, resources and apps
+beyondblue on 1300 224 636 for 24-hour phone support, online chat, resources and apps

-Kids Helpline on 1800 551 800 for free confidential 24-hour counselling for young people aged five to 18
+Kids Helpline on 1800 551 800 for free, confidential and 24/7 counselling for young people aged 5 to 18

-PANDA helpline on 1300 726 306 Mon-Sat 9am-7.30pm, supporting new and expecting parents who are struggling with their mental health.
+PANDA helpline on 1300 726 306 Mon-Sat 9am-7.30pm, supporting new and expecting parents who are struggling with their mental health

 Disclaimer